Multi-wavelength Signatures of Supernova Shock Breakout from Red Supergiants in Two Dimensions: Discussion

 \subsection{Effect of CSM Profiles}

 RSGs typically undergo substantial mass loss before the iron core collapse.
 In some cases, multiple giant eruptions expel part of the envelope shortly before the explosion, producing dense CSM that can alter the observed SN LCs \citep{2015Gezari, 2016Graefener}.
 Previous 1D RHD studies have shown that shock and dense CSM interactions can prolong the LCs of shock breakout and produce higher luminosities due to a large photosphere radius with more radiation energy through shock heating \citep{2010Ofek,2011Chevalier}.
 To fit with the late-time shock breakout observations, 1D models usually require an extremely-high mass-loss rate of $\dot{M}\sim10^{-2}\,\Ms\,\rm{yr^{-1}}$ \citep{2022Margalit,2025Hu}.
-Nevertheless, these 1D studies are limited by the absence of multidimensional mixing and may lead to underestimated LC durations and overestimated luminosities \citep[discussed in][]{2022Goldberg}.
+1D models of \citet{2017Dessart} demonstrate that such winds can produce redder, broader LCs with pre-maximum shoulders.
+In contrast, our multidimensional simulations show that RPS and mixing naturally enhance the effective photon diffusion time, yielding similarly extended breakout durations and morphological features without requiring such extreme wind densities.
+Consequently, 1D models that neglect multidimensional mixing tend to underestimate LC durations and overestimate peak luminosities \citep[see discussion in][]{2022Goldberg}.

+A dense CSM increases the photospheric radius; meanwhile, it absorbs some fraction of the radiation energy from the RP to drive its expansion.
+As a result, the total escaping radiation is reduced due to the higher effective optical depth, leading to a lower peak luminosity during shock breakout.

 In our multidimensional simulations, we assume a spherically symmetric dense CSM structure for models \mn{20T} and \mn{25T}.
 As shown in \Figure{7}, comparing \mn{20} and \mn{25} with their CSM counterparts (\mn{20T} and \mn{25T}) reveals that models with dense CSM produce broader and dimmer LCs.
 For example, the photospheric radii of \mn{20} and \mn{20T} are $8.1\times10^{13}$~cm and $1.1\times10^{14}$~cm, respectively.
 The dense CSM also reduces the photospheric temperature from $T \sim 2\times10^{5}$~K in \mn{20} to ${\sim} 6\times10^{4}$~K in \mn{20T}.
 Consequently, the LCs of \mn{20T} are dominated by longer-wavelength emission relative to those of \mn{20}, as shown in \Figure{6}.